A Gersten complex on real schemes: Main results of the paper

 \section{Main results of the paper}

-For a scheme $X$ with a dualizing complex $K$, we recall in Section~\ref{sec:BWGcomplex} the construction of the Balmer-Walter-Gille complex.
+For a scheme $X$ with a minimal dualizing complex $K$, we recall in Section~\ref{sec:BWGcomplex} the construction of the Gersten-Witt complex.
 In Section~\ref{sect:Rost-Schmid-complex} we construct in a different way a Rost-Schmid complex of the form

 The construction follows the ideas of \cite{Schmid}, using the twisted residue and transfer maps on Witt groups.
-When $2$ is invertible on $X$, the precomplex~\eqref{eq:Rost-Schmid-complex-Wittintro} agrees with the Balmer-Walter-Gille complex, and in particular is a complex (cf, Theorem~\ref{theorem:Gille-Schmid}).
+When $2$ is invertible on $X$, the precomplex~\eqref{eq:Rost-Schmid-complex-Wittintro} agrees with the Gersten-Witt complex, and in particular is a complex (cf. Theorem~\ref{theorem:Gille-Schmid}).

 In Sections~\ref{sec:Icohdual} and~\ref{sec:Icohsupp} we study the restriction of the complex~\eqref{eq:Rost-Schmid-complex-Wittintro} to the powers of the fundamental ideal, as well as its cohomology with support.
 The main upshot is the following devissage-type result (cf.\ Theorem~\ref{thm:devissagK_Ij}): \begin{theorem} Let $\pi: Z \rightarrow X$ be a closed immersion and assume that $2$ is invertible on both schemes.
 Then there is a canonical isomorphism